mtrinder/schoolcoind/README.md

 Additional technical details can be found in the [Wiki](https://github.com/Max-Coin/maxcoin/wiki/_pages).

-Forked from Bitcoin reference wallet 0.8.5 and Blakecoin
+Maxcoin was forked from Bitcoin reference wallet 0.8.5 and Blakecoin

 License
 ------